datacode-in/Hacktoberfest-Indore-2022/README.md

 ```
 git push
 ```
-Now, click on create Pull Request under the Contribute section and wait for getting it merged.Wait for it for getting merged and Boom!!! you just got your first PR merged.
+Now, open the repository in your browser, and click on create Pull Request under the Contribute section and wait for getting it merged.
+Wait for it for getting merged and Boom!!! you just got your first PR merged.